Lacrymology/django-shop-l10n/README.rst

 Features
 --------
 It ships a django-shop compliant Address class that uses this app as Country and Area model sources.
-It can be used as is, or serve as an example.

-It uses ajax calls in the admin, which filter AdminArea options according to the selected Country instance.
+Because of an issue when two different Address models exist, this model has been made into an abstract model, so if you want to use it as-is, please, just inherit from it like:

+class Address(l10n.models.Address):
+    pass

+A suitable Admin class is provided as well, in `l10n.admin.CountryAreaAdmin`